topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/walkthrough.md

 # Walk-Through of my Game

-This is the description of my game experience played using the saved-game info below.
+This is a walk-through of my game from start to finish.
+I broke the game up into 25 tasks, and I present my save-game files after every task.
 Open the [Emulator on the Main Page](index.html) in a new tab and you can play along with my game.

-Use the save-game files after every task.
-Have a look at the labyrinth with the save-vile viewer after every task.
+I made heavy use of the save-game viewer along the way.
+I can't imagine trying to find things by wondering around.
+And I certainly can't imagine figuring out all the secrets without having seen the code.
+This walk-through was challenging enough using the viewer and the code.

+You can follow along with my steps, but you won't be able to blindly type them in.
+There are many random elements in the game you have to adjust for:

+Passages will block and unblock at random over time.
+You'll see the GROUND SHAKING.
+You can either find another route around a blocked passage or wait for the passage to unblock with time.
+The POWERRING will let you walk through blocked passages, but the ring is heavy.

+There are several passage-actions and enter-room-actions that might move you to a random room.
+You might have to find your way back onto my path to follow along.

+The creatures move around at random.
+The SPRITE relocates (at random) any objects it finds dropped in the rooms.
+The creatures will attack you (with random damage).
+You might get hurt where I didn't, and you will need to heal up before continuing on my path.

 ## General Strategy
-Hard to find your way around.
-No random movements (move to maze).
-240 points max.

-Forest treasure room is on the same floor with the maze but not connected to it.
-Just a convienient way to make it UP from start.

-TODO In and out of the maze.
-Can't carry everything around because you have to jump.

-Entrance to maze:
-  * 1way 1st floor 34 south
-  * 1way 3rd floor 161, 162, 163, 164, 165 (all south)
-  * 2way passage action H 3rd floor 167 and 175 (north/south)
-  * 2way 3rd floor 191 and 192 (east/west)

-Exit from maze:
-  * 1way 2nd floor passage action H from 105 north to 97
-  * 1way 4th floor 235 north to 227
-  * 2way passage action H 3rd floor 167 and 175 (north/south)
-  * 2way 3rd floor 191 and 192 (east/west)

-Fully connected except the lower right and upper left and edges along the top and bottom.

-Action I east/west between 104 and 105 and 105 and 106.
-Action I east/west between 174 and 175 and 175 and 176

-Must JUMP in places, which means your condition must be good.
-Getting one item at a time to make jumping easier.
-Pushing through rooms that push you back.

-random walls blocking. might be different for you. might have to wait it out.

-  * Spells: 8*10 Learned
-  * Treasures: 16*10 Dropped at entrance

-start.cas
+There is limited access to the treasure room, Room 202 "GREAT FOREST".
+You can go UP from Room 10 "TABLE AND CHAIR", the starting room, but you have to be light and healthy.
+Most of the objects are too heavy to take UP by themselves let alone in groups.

+The only other way to get to Room 202 "GREAT FOREST" is to JUMP PIT from Room 164 "NARROW PATH" or JUMP PIT from Room 203 "MAZE".
+Both of these jumps will fail if you are hurt and/or carrying multiple items.

+I used the JUMP PIT from Room 203 "MAZE" exclusively.
+Thus I carried treasures down to the bottom floor one by one and jumped to the treasure room above the first floor.
+My game is a long series of loops from top to bottom and back around.

+There are 8 spells to learn (10 points each) and 16 treasures to drop in the treasure room (10 points each).
+My plan is to learn the spells first, then kill the SPRITE so it wouldn't relocate my treasures, and then score the treasures one by one.

 ## Task 1: Learn VETAR

+SAVE GAME: after_start.txt

-We have to have the LAMP (room 1) to see on lower levels.
-The LAMP is in the room with "_o", which pushes us back at random if we don't have CROM.
+We have to have the LAMP to see on lower levels.
+The LAMP is in the Room 1 "EMPTY ROOM" along with "_o", which pushes us back at random if we don't have CROM.
 Every time we get pushed, it's 5 points of damage.
-Nothing to it but to keep trying WEST into the room with lamp.
+The only thing we can do is keep trying WEST to get into the room with lamp.

-We need the FOOD (room 14) and the MUSHROOM (room 141).
-We start in room 10.
+The VETAR spell in Room 3 "PILE OF BONES" requires us to have the FOOD (Room 14 "BEDROOM") and the MUSHROOM (Room 141 "NARROW TWISTING").

+We start in Room 10 "TABLE AND CHAIR" (start).

 ```

-; We need the lamp for other floors
+; Get the LAMP
 ;
 NORTH    ; Room 2 "GUARD ROOM"
 WEST*    ; Room 1 "EMPTY ROOM".
 You might get pushed back by "_o" trying to get into this room.
 Keep trying.